 Category Archives: R&D

-In collaboration with the Institute for Atmospheric Optics (Tomsk, Russia) and the University of Dayton, Optonicus has completed the development of a fundamentally new computational imaging technique that allows 1000x increase of computational speed.
+In collaboration with the Institute for Atmospheric Optics (Tomsk, Russia) and the University of Dayton, Optonicus completed the development of principally new computational imaging technique that allows 1000x decrease of computational time.
 Read more about Optonicus’ innovative mathematical and simulation techniques >

 As a part of the DARPA Excalibur program, Optonicus delivered to MIT/LL the high-power (1.5 kW per fiber) fiber-array laser head composed of 21 adaptive fiber collimators (subapertures) with integrated water-cooling system, fiber-tip x and y positioners for wavefront tip/tilt control at each fiber-array subaperture, and 42-channel SPGD control system with high-voltage amplifiers and control […]